Anku5hk/Programmers_guide_to_Python/book.md

 **What's not this:** Not a traditional programming course/book, this is by no means a complete Python walkthrough and might be structured somewhat differently.
 I have tried to cover & mostly emphasis on important features and tricks inside Python.
 This book is not recommended for 'programming freshers', you should try more beginner friendly books like [Byte of Python](https://python.swaroopch.com/)/[Think Python](https://greenteapress.com/wp/think-python-2e/) and comeback to this one to further fine tune your learning.</br>

 **What is this:** This book is meant for a programmer who's already familiar with other languages such as C/C++/Java and wants to learn Python but fast.
 The one who needs a Python refresher can also benefit by this book.
 The goal is to take you through enough Python (and much more), while saving you tons of time.
 I have tried to keep explanations concise most of the times, so things can be gone through fast.
-This book has more code than theory.
 To grow as a programmer its always better to practice.
 I would suggest copying & running your own programs and creating your own notes.

 ## Index
 1. [Basics](https://github.com/Anku5hk/Programmers_guide_to_Python/blob/main/book.md#1-basics)